 Before getting into the findings of the studies done on laser printer emissions we should first understand what the emissions are which seem to be the cause of this concern.
 We all know that laser printer uses toner filled cartridges for printing, this toner is made up of tiny particles.
 These particles are as small as nano-particles, which means your eyes won’t be able to spot them if you see them separately.
 We also know that printer toner is hard to remove once it stains your clothes or sticks to your hands.
 After all this is the purpose of the printer toner, to stay permanently on the surface it’s applied upon.

-Now, the study conducted by the West Virginia University suggest that this printer toner can have harmful effects on human health.
+Study 1: Now, the study conducted by the West Virginia University suggests that this printer toner can have harmful effects on human health.
 The findings of this study claim that while printing some of these nano-sized toner particles tend to get loose in the air.
 Then in the absence of proper ventilation these particles may spread in the room and can enter the lungs of the people nearby through their breath.
-After entering their body these particles can disrupt how cells make protein.
+After entering their body, these particles can disrupt how cells make protein.
 Eventually, it can disturb the activity of genes related to the immune response, metabolism and other biological processes.

 Both the studies discussed above have been conducted by reputed universities and they reveal some serious health hazards that laser printer users may encounter on prolonged exposure to these machines.
 Does this mean you should drop the idea of buying a new laser printer or start thinking of disposing off the one you presently own?
 Absolutely not!
 The news is not all bad, the same studies suggest some precautions that you must take which can greatly reduce the harmful effects of using a laser printers.